clafrance/project_suite_machine_learning/README.md

 0. Download all code from git

 1. Uncomment out below line in cl_model.py, run python cl_model.py in order to save the ML model to be used by the website.
-(ML model is too big to be uploaded to git, please follow the instruction inside cl_model.py to save the model first!!)
+(ML model is too big for git upload, please follow the instruction inside cl_model.py to save the model first!!)

    build_model(model_r2_filename, model_filename)